-On January 1, 2020, the Group adopted ASC 326, Financial Instruments-Credit Losses, which requires gross accounting for guarantee liability.
-As a result, at inception of the guarantee, the Group will recognize both a stand-ready guarantee liability under ASC 460 with an associated guarantee receivable, and a contingent guarantee liability with an allowance for credit losses under Current expected credit loss ("CECL") model.
-Subsequent to the initial recognition, the ASC 460 stand-ready guarantee is released into guarantee revenue on a straight-line basis over the term of the guarantee, while the contingent guarantee is reduced by the payouts made by the Group to compensate the investors upon borrowers' default.
-The impact of adoption to the Company's financial statements is not material.
+According to ASC 326, Financial Instruments-Credit Losses, at inception of the guarantee, the Group recognizes both a stand-ready guarantee liability under ASC 460 with an associated guarantee receivable, and a contingent guarantee liability with an allowance for credit losses under Current expected credit loss ("CECL") model.
+Subsequent to the initial recognition, the ASC 460 stand-ready guarantee is released into guarantee revenue on a straight-line basis over the term of the guarantee, while the contingent guarantee is reduced by the payouts made by the Group to compensate the funding partners upon borrowers' default.